-Prerequisites: HIT 258, HIT 260, HIT 265, HIT 270.
+Prerequisites: HIT 258, HIT 260, and HIT 270 (with a grade of C or better in each course) or permission of the Chairperson.

 Description: This course is supervised work experience that provides students with exposure to health information management practices in a hospital, physician's office, clinic or other health care setting with directed projects common to the typical responsibilities of a health information technologist/medical records specialist.
 Students are introduced to health information management and medical records procedures through observation, study and work.
 Weekly seminars reinforce work experience.
 (2 lecture, 2 laboratory hours) Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Please contact Department for course offering